 Work With Me

-Your late teens, 20s, and 30s are full of decisions that feel like they should come with a manual.
+Your late teens and 20s are full of decisions that feel like they should come with a manual.
 They don't.
 But they do come with choices, and most of the noise around those choices belongs to other people (I'm looking at you, 2am Instagram and TikTok reels).

 My work is about helping you cut through that noise.
 Not by telling you what to do, but by asking the questions that help you figure out what you actually think, and giving you the space to act on it without someone else's agenda in the way.